 Engaging the community came first as we worked to connect with the residents on each street to find out what they wanted from the project, with the help of local growing groups.
 Each growing area was then designed and built by Father Nature and placed with full local consultation, followed by a fun filled ‘planting party’ for all, with our sturdy milk float in tow bulging with plants ready for their new home.

-If your community wants to create an outdoor growing project then write to us at [email protected].
+If your community wants to create an outdoor growing project in South London then please write to us at [email protected].

 What do people say about our Community Gardening projects?

 "It's good to see what neighbours can do together."